Sirikit: Issue

-When the king undertook the traditional period as a Buddhist monk in 1956, Queen Sirikit acted as regent.
-She performed her duties so well that she was officially named the Regent of Thailand and the King gave her the title 'Somdet Phra Nang Chao Sirikit Phra Borommarachininat' on his birthday, 5 December 1956.
-She became the second Siamese queen regent in Thai history.
-The first was Queen Saovabha Phongsri of Siam, who served as regent when her husband King Chulalongkorn travelled to Europe, and later became Queen Sri Patcharindra.
+Sirikit and Bhumibol had four children, thirteen grandchildren, and nine great-grandchildren.

-Health
+Health issues and death

-At dawn on 21 July 2012, Queen Sirikit felt unsteady and staggered while exercising at Siriraj Hospital, where King Bhumibol Adulyadej resided.
+At dawn on 21 July 2012, Sirikit felt unsteady and staggered while exercising at Siriraj Hospital, where her husband resided.
 After performing magnetic resonance imaging, a team of physicians determined that she had suffered an ischemic stroke.
+She refrained from further public appearances due to her treatment, including the grand audience granted by her husband on his 85th birthday from the Ananta Samakhom Hall on 5 December 2012.

-The queen was treated and has refrained from public appearances since, including the grand audience granted by her husband on his 85th birthday from the Ananta Samakhom Hall on 5 December 2012.
+On 29 November 2016, the palace announced that the queen had been discharged from the hospital and returned to the Chitralada Royal Villa for recovery.

-On 29 November 2016, the palace announced that the queen had been discharged from the hospital and has returned to the Chitralada Royal Villa due to her recovery.
+Sirikit died at the King Chulalongkorn Memorial Hospital at 21:21 ICT (14:21 UTC) on 24 October 2025, at the age of 93.
+The Thai Royal Household Bureau reported that she had died due to complications from a blood infection after being hospitalized since 17 October.
+A year-long mourning period for government officials, as well as a 90-day mourning period for the general public, in her memory was declared by her son, King Vajiralongkorn, and Thai prime minister Anutin Charnvirakul.
+Flags in Thailand were also ordered to fly at half-mast for 30 days.
+Her remains were laid in state in the Dusit Maha Prasat Throne Hall of the Grand Palace in a royal coffin similar to that of her husband's beginning on Sunday, 26 October.

 Cultural status

-Queen Sirikit's birthday, like the king's, is a national holiday, and is also Mothers' Day in Thailand.
-She is particularly revered in the more remote and traditional parts of the country, where the monarchy is regarded as semi-divine.
-Her work in promoting tolerance and understanding for the Muslim minorities in the southernmost provinces of Pattani, Yala and Narathiwat have made her especially popular amongst Thai Muslims.
-The queen has a strong bond with southern Thailand, and she formerly spent months in the Muslim-majority provinces every year.
-She is considered to be one of the more quiet diplomats.
+Sirikit's birthday, like King Bhumibol's, is a national holiday, and is also Mother's Day in Thailand.
+She was particularly revered in the more remote and traditional parts of the country, where the monarchy is regarded as semi-divine.
+Her work in promoting tolerance and understanding for the Muslim minorities in the southernmost provinces of Pattani, Yala, and Narathiwat made her especially popular amongst Thai Muslims.
+The queen had a strong bond with southern Thailand, and she formerly spent months in the Muslim-majority provinces every year.

 Books and writing

 Queen Sirikit published In Memory of my European Trip in 1964, which described her time in Europe with the king.
-It was this book that revealed that she was a talented writer.
-Moreover, she has composed songs for performance by The Handsome Band, the band of the palace.
+She also composed songs for performance by The Handsome Band, the band of the palace.